xomicloud/xomi/README.md

 - `api()`

 There is only one function that connects to Xomi's API server.
 Only an outline of its usage is given here.
-More detailed information can be found in the integration tutorial, a link to which can be found in the related links section immediately below.
+More detailed information can be found in the integration tutorial, a link to which is in the related links section immediately below.

 * The `api` function takes `configuration`, `request` and `response` objects: